Fire and rescue services

 There are several taxi (or equivalent) services in Malta.

 Taxis from the airport are regulated and have set prices.
-However, white taxis at taxi stands often don't use the meter and can be quite expensive.
-You'll need to agree on the fare with the driver in advance.
+White taxis at taxi stands can either be pre-paid at a taxi booth or the driver will use a meter.
+Taxis are regulated.

-Some taxi companies can be booked via an app, which guarantees the cost up front.
-Taxis usually don't have credit card facilities.
+Some taxi companies can be booked via an app, which guarantees the upfront cost.
+There are times when the fares will differ, if the drive takes considerably longer due to heavy traffic or if they have to wait for you.
+Taxis don't have credit card facilities.
 However, you can pay either cash or via credit card through the app when booking.
 Uber, Bolt and eCabs are the primary providers and are quick and cost-effective.

 The public bus system that services main cities is generally reliable.